oracle/python-oracledb/doc/src/user_guide/aq.rst

         Buffered messaging using the :data:`~oracledb.MSG_BUFFERED` delivery mode is not supported for JSON payloads.
     * - JMS
       - Supported
-      - Supported for single and array message enqueuing and dequeuing when using Oracle Client 19 (or later) and Oracle Database version 23 (or later).
+      - Supported for single and array message enqueuing and dequeuing when using Oracle Client 19 (or later) and Oracle Database 26ai (or later).

 .. _aqusagenotes: